 Another common concern in difference-in-difference estimation is that the standard errors may understate the standard deviation of the estimators due to serial correlation (Bertrand, Duflo and Mullainathan, 2004).
 Like the previous concern, this concern is also unlikely in our case, because we allow for arbitrary serial correlation by clustering standard errors at the country level.
-Nonetheless, we evaluate this concern by randomly assigning a placebo LP year to each country in our data, but now assign a placebo LP year to all countries in our data, including those that did not introduce an LP during our sample period.
+Nonetheless, we evaluate this concern by randomly assigning a placebo LP year to all countries in our data, including those that did not introduce an LP during our sample period.
 Moreover, we now allow the placebo LP year to be either before or after the actual year in which an LP was introduced.
 As before, we repeat the procedure 1,000 times.
 The coefficients are again centered around 0 (the mean is now -0.014), and the p-values of the LP coefficient exceed 10% in 87% of the cases and exceeds the true p-values in 97.2% of the cases.
 As before, the placebo estimates are close to random chance, suggesting that our results are not caused by autocorrelation.